alby-shinoj/bypass-firewalls-using-DNS-log/README.md

 - The matchmaking function accurately compares and calculates match percentages.
 - The IP validation correctly identifies and excludes known WAF IPs.
 - The final output is as expected, listing potential bypass methods.

+## Additional Suggestions:

+### API Keys:
+- Make sure you replace `YOUR_API_KEY` with your actual API key for VirusTotal.

+### Permissions:
+- Ensure the script has execution permissions: `chmod +x script.sh`.

+### Testing:
+- Test with a smaller set of known subdomains to ensure functionality.

+### Logging:
+- Add logging at each major step to track progress and catch issues quickly.